 Several e-learning platforms can help you jumpstart your online training initiative.
 EdApp, for example, offers a free authoring tool that can transform your modules and PDFs into visually appealing, highly interactive e-learning courses.
 You don’t need any coding experience to get started.
 Just select from their ready-made templates, copy and paste your content, and hit publish.
 This learning platform is also jam-packed with a lot of automated training functions that can automate a range of repetitive tasks for trainers, like assigning employees to the right training or scheduling the deployment of your elearning development materials.

 Reading a stack of modules or watching static PowerPoint presentations aren’t only uninspiring, but also ineffective.
 This is because salespeople, just like everyone else, can’t process a lot of information in just one sitting.
 According to the Forgetting Curve theory by Ebbinghaus, nearly 50% of the information from a lengthy training is simply forgotten within the first hour, while 70% of those data points are lost within 24 hours of completion.
 With all these things considered, keeping your training short can’t be overstated.

-Microlearning is a revolutionized method of learning that breaks down information into bite-sized chunks.
+Microlearning is a revolutionized method of learning and development that breaks down information into bite-sized chunks.
 The idea is to present only a specific topic or lesson at a time, so they are much easier to digest and comprehend.
 For this learning process, your sales team will only need at least 5-40 minutes to refill their knowledge banks, as opposed to the traditional method that usually takes hours, days, or sometimes even weeks to complete.
 Preventing cognitive overload, this sales training technique results in higher retention and recall.